Chest pain is a common symptom associated with a variety of underlying causes.

-Patients with pneumonia also often have a fever and productive cough.
+Patients with pneumonia often have a fever and a productive cough as well.

 Patients with asthma and chronic obstructive lung disease (COPD) typically suffer from shortness of breath.
-However, during exacerbations of these disorders, patients often describe chest tightness that may sometimes be interpreted as chest pain.
-In some cases, this may be associated with pneumonia.
+However, during worsening of these disorders, patients often describe chest tightness that may sometimes be interpreted as chest pain.

 9. Pleuritis (Pleurisy)

-The chief symptom associated with pleurisy is a sharp, stabbing pain when breathing (pleuritic pain).
-The pain often gets worse when sneezing, coughing, or moving.
-Fever and chills may occur, depending on the underlying condition.
+The chief symptom associated with pleurisy is a sharp, stabbing pain in the chest.
+Patients often experience chest pain when breathing (pleuritic pain).

-Treatment depends on the underlying cause.
+Treatment of pleuritis depends on the underlying cause.
 Paracetamol and NSAID’s such as ibuprofen may help relieve the pain.

 10. Lung Cancer

-Chest pain that is associated with lung cancer often gets worse with deep breathing, coughing, or laughing (14).
+Also, chest ache associated with lung cancer often gets worse with deep breathing, coughing, or laughing (10).

 11. Pulmonary Hypertension